 The main goal of Esoteric’s treatment with this series is to simply provide a fresh coat of paint to these aged recordings and bring out their vibrancy without altering their essence.
 The shimmering Flight Of The Moorglade and the haunting Solid Space are more striking (in their own ways) than before, but both remain the standout tracks they always were.
 Intro piece Ocean Song rumbles slowly to life with deeper gravity, and Sound Out The Galleon bursts forth from the speakers with renewed clarity, as though throwing the windows open on a spring day.
 This is how this album is meant to be heard.

-The restored artwork and legible lyrics are further points in this new edition’s favour, but even more noteworthy is the informative booklet included.
+Even more noteworthy is the informative booklet included.
 Featuring a newly penned essay on the making of the album and an exclusive interview with Anderson, it is also illustrated with photos, news clippings and other memorabilia from the period.
 For listeners who enjoy something new to dig into and read while listening along, the inclusion of these booklets can be the best feature of these releases.
 I certainly learned a thing or two from the more revelatory quotes (no spoilers)!

 Ultimately, this expanded Olias edition is a subtle and sensible sprucing up of an old favourite at a reasonable price.
 There are some albums that seem to cry out for this kind of treatment, and I doubt anyone would argue that this is one of them.
 It’s not a flawless album, but as with all labours of love, its allure lies in its creator’s ambition and in the unique melodies that sprung from his efforts.
 It’s a true solo record, one whose parts could have been expanded on by more virtuosic musicians, but whose artistic merit and intangible charms would have been lost along the way.
 There’s only one Jon Anderson, and Olias Of Sunhillow could only have come from him.
 Course and curl your dreams away, it’s time to rediscover this gem.